DavidBruant/writings/_posts/2016-12-18-building-software-for-data-ownership.md

 ### Sharing for reading and editing

+This section is applicable only if data is not stored in user-controlled storage.

 It's rare that I create data in a computer with the sole intent of keeping it for myself.
 Any software should offer the possibility to share what's been created via URL.
 A [capability URL](https://w3ctag.github.io/capability-urls/) preferably.

 The goal would be to get to the [six features of rich sharing](http://www.hpl.hp.com/techreports/2009/HPL-2009-169.pdf).
 Read this paper, work towards it.
 I know it's hard, but it's a good goal to aim at.